kevinsuedmersen/neural_networks_from_scratch/theory/MLP_theory.md

 # Backward Propagation

 Neural networks learn by iteratively adjusting their weights and biases such that the cost decreases, i.e. such that the predictions become more accurate.
 This goal is achieved by (1) computing all partial derivatives of the cost w.r.t. the weights and biases in the network (the *gradient*) and (2) by updating the weights and biases using *gradient descent*.
-This section will describe how to calculate (1), the gradient using the backpropagation algorithm which is a very cost efficient algorithm.
+This section will describe how to calculate, the gradient using the backpropagation algorithm which is a very cost efficient algorithm.
 First, the backpropagation algorithm is explained for a single training example and then extended to a whole batch of training examples.

 The backpropagation algorithm generally works as follows.
 For any given layer $l$​​​, the backpropagation algorithm computes an intermediate quantity, the so called *error*​​​ at layer $l$, and then computes the gradients of the weights and biases in layer $l$ using that error.
 Then, the error is propagated one layer backwards and the gradients are computed again.
 This process is repeated recursively until the gradients of the weights and biases in layer 1 (layer with index 1) are computed.